- Interested in the living world?

 The Biology department has modern, well equipped laboratories serviced by a team of Science Technicians.
 The majority of laboratories are equipped with computers for student use.
 In addition you are able to use the College Learning Resources Centre together with extensive open access computer suites.

-Students have progressed to university to study a wide range of courses including Anthropology, Animal Biology and Conservation, Biochemistry, Biology, Biological Sciences, Biomedical Sciences, Cancer Biology, Dentistry, Education, Forensic Science, Medicine, Microbiology, Midwifery, Nursing, Ophthalmology, Pharmacology, Pharmacy, Physiotherapy, Veterinary Medicine and Veterinary Nursing.
+Students have progressed to university to study a wide range of courses including Animal Biology and Conservation, Biochemistry, Biology, Biological Sciences, Biomedical Sciences, Cancer Biology, Dentistry, Forensic Science, Medicine, Microbiology, Midwifery, Nursing, Ophthalmology, Pharmacology, Pharmacy, Physiotherapy, Veterinary Medicine and Veterinary Nursing.